 Remember, the successor trustee is going to have to make sense of the trust documents.
 This is something to keep in mind when you are adjusting your estate plan, and we can certainly help you record your evolving wishes in the correct manner.

 Another option would be to completely start from scratch.
 You can revoke the existing trust and work with an attorney from our firm to establish a new one.
 This would only be the appropriate course of action if circumstances have changed considerably, but it can be the best way to proceed in some cases.

 We have developed an estate planning worksheet that you can utilize to gain a better understanding of the process.
 It is being offered free of charge, and you can come away with a lot of good information if you take the time to go through it.
 To get your copy, visit our worksheet page and follow the simple instructions.

 Schedule a Consultation!

 Our doors are open if you are ready to put a custom crafted estate plan in place.
-You can reach our Albany office at 518-389-6020, and our number in Vermont is 802-879-7133.
+Our number in Vermont is 802-879-7133.
 If you would prefer to reach out electronically, simply send us a message through our contact page.

 - Planning for the “Silver Tsunami” - November 1, 2022

 - Discharge of Indebtedness Income and Student Loan Forgiveness - October 27, 2022